Chart Color Schemes

 Smythes Creek has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely to impact the area.
-Notable ones are Winterfield Estate, Alluvium Winter Valley Estate, Winter Valley Rise Estate, and Delacombe Village.
-The following details those most relevant.
+AreaSearch identified 19 projects likely impacting the area.
+Key projects are Winterfield Estate, Alluvium Winter Valley Estate, Winter Valley Rise Estate, and Delacombe Village.
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.